BernardTsai/book/Orchestrator-CLI.md

 It is regarded to be an error if:
 - an unknown domain is referenced,
 - an architecture definition is inconsistent,
-- an attempt is made to redefine an architecture
+- an attempt is made to redefine an architecture or
-- an unknown architecture is referenced when intending to show or delete an architecture
+- an unknown architecture is referenced when intending to show or delete an architecture.

 ---